-And a mistake can be as simple as a single misplaced decimal.
+A mistake can be as simple as a single misplaced decimal.
 This decimal can then throw off an entire design and cause catastrophic damage.
-Thankfully, I’ve learned how to prevent such damages through my many years of design work.
+Thankfully, I’ve learned how to prevent such damage through my many years of design work.

 I’m going to go over my 5-step process and 12 tips for checking engineering calculations.
-You can use what you learn to catch mistakes in all levels and types of engineering.
-Before we go over the process and tips though, let’s go over an engineer’s responsibilities.
+Use what you learn to catch mistakes in all levels and types of engineering.
+Before we get started though, let’s go over an engineer’s responsibilities.

 An engineer’s responsibility to ensure public safety

 The engineering code of ethics outlines an engineer’s responsibilities.
 Where the main responsibility is to ensure public safety.
 No different than a surgeon whose responsible for caring for each of their patients.